Little girl coloring at a table (purple overlay)

 Speaker & Session Requirements

-• The Summit encourages presenters to consider limiting speaking teams to 3-4 individuals.
-In circumstances where the speaker team is more than 3-4 individuals, in your proposal, please describe the purpose for including the larger speaker team and how everyone will be incorporated into the presentation.
+• The Summit encourages presenters to consider limiting speaking teams to 3 individuals.
+In circumstances where the speaker team is more than 3-individuals in your proposal, please describe the purpose for including the larger speaker team and how everyone will be incorporated into the presentation.
+Start Early reserves the right to reduce the size of proposed speaking teams if the number exceeds 3.

-• Speakers presenting live must commit to presenting on January 31-February 2, 2024.
+• Speakers presenting must commit to in-person in Washington, D.C., on February 12-14, 2025.
 The conference organizer will assign session times in November.
-Speakers should plan to present in person in Washington, D.C.
-Joining virtually to present is discouraged.
 You will be asked to declare your availability during the abstract submission process.

 • All accepted speakers are required to complete Start Early’s speaker agreement form.